-The team is starting by reviewing practice across a number of fields - ranging from meteorology to terrorism threats; global finance to health system management - where dynamic risk (particularly with a geographical spread) is communicated.
+The team has started by reviewing practice across a number of fields - ranging from meteorology to terrorism threats; global finance to health system management - where dynamic risk (particularly with a geographical spread) is communicated.
 This involves both contacting professionals around the world and an academic literature review.
-Our aim is to produce a report on the current 'state of the art' across fields to see what can be learned from what is already done and researched in other fields.
-We will also research seismic communication in non-RISE countries such as Japan, Mexico and the US.
+A report on the current 'state of the art' across fields - to see what can be learned from what is already done and researched in other fields - is in production, and includes the results of interviews with those involved in seismic communication in non-RISE countries such as New Zealand, Mexico and the US.
+We experienced about 3 months of delay due to disruption when the UCAM offices were shut, and staff were pulled onto emergency risk communication for the pandemic, but work is now progressing well again.

-2) Who are the key audiences and how do they currently obtain information (policymakers, infrastructure managers, civil protection, emergency services and publics) - in France, Switzerland, Italy?
+2) Who are the key audiences and how do they currently obtain information (policymakers, infrastructure managers, civil protection, emergency services and publics) - in Switzerland, Italy and probably Iceland?